Welcome to Sainsbury’s Help Centre

 What products are we investing in and when will this happen?

-The investment will be spread out across the year, starting with hundreds of new lower regular prices being introduced now Brand Match has come to an end.
+The investment will be spread out across the year, starting with hundreds of new lower regular prices being introduced on the 27 April when Brand Match comes to an end.

 Can you give me some examples of where you have lowered prices in the past?